Documentation

 --startStart monitoring (launches app if not running)

---stopStop monitoring, upload pending logs, and quit
+--stopStop monitoring, upload pending logs, and quit app

---quitQuit immediately without uploading
+--quitQuit app immediately without uploading

 --statusPrint current status and exit

---interval <sec>Set collection interval (one-shot, cleared after session starts)
+--interval <sec>Set collection interval in seconds (one-shot)

 --headlessEnable headless mode (persists until --no-headless)